NehaBaviskar2710/NehaBaviskar2710/README.md

 💞️ Collaboration
 I am looking to collaborate on exciting projects that involve:

-Web development using JavaScript frameworks (e.g., React, Angular) Back-end development with Java and Python
+Web development using JavaScript framework (e.g., React) Back-end development with Java and Python
 Open-source contributions and community-driven initiatives